 The Foundation is chaired by Martine Jauroyon, Chief Transformation and Sustainability Officer.
-The Board of Directors comprises nine members, including four from outside the group: Florence Darmon, Managing Director of the École Spéciale des Travaux Publics (ESTP), Christophe Nutall, Executive Director of R20 (Regions for Climate), Jean-Michel Vincent, Chairman of the Cergy Pontoise Energy Transition Commission (urban programme management workshops), and Hervé Bougault, Director of the AFD in Algiers.
+The Board of Directors comprises nine members, including four from outside the group: Florence Darmon, Managing Director of the École Spéciale des Travaux Publics (ESTP), Christophe Nutall, Executive Director of R20 (Regions for Climate), Jean-Michel Vincent, Chairman of the Cergy Pontoise Energy Transition Commission (urban programme management workshops), and Nicolas BLANC, Head of Strategy, Foresighting and Institution relations department of AFD.

 Institut Villebon - Georges Charpak